 BullionByPost, Britain's biggest online gold dealer, is forecasting its biggest ever trading day if voters decide on a Brexit.
 "We have a number of large clients waiting to place orders," claimed founder Rob Halliday-Stein.
 "Everyone is waiting for the referendum outcome.

-BullionByPost has already seen increased activity in the
+price market".
+BullionByPost has already seen increased activity in the run up to the

 June 2016 | The Telegraph

 Read how entrepreneur Rob Halliday-Stein, 37, founded BullionByPost in 2008, using

 £10,000 from his mother’s will.
 After his mother’s death, Halliday-Stein invested part

 of his inheritance in physical bullion.
 Put off by the unfriendliness and high premiums